- Get Info

 |Fall 2013 Average Unbracketed Technical GPA:||3.49|

-CSE Transfer Information Sessions will be held on the following dates this summer:
+CSE Transfer Information Sessions will be held on the following dates this fall and winter:

 To speak with a College of Science and Engineering transfer counselor regarding questions and advising appointments, please call 612-625-6403.

 Information regarding transfer to CSE from within the University of Minnesota can be found at http://z.umn.edu/csetransfer.